 Fill baskets and plastic eggs with fun toys or games.
 Only add a few pieces of candy and a chocolate bunny.

 Limit your portion sizes.
 This is easier to do with individual packs of candy.
 Individual packs or pieces of candy are also easier to put away to be eaten at a later time.

 Make a new toy or fun t-shirt the centerpiece of your child’s Easter basket.
 Chocolate bunnies can pack up to 192 grams of sugar.
 If you can’t do without the bunny, opt for a healthier dark chocolate version instead with less sugar.

 Fill plastic eggs with healthy fruit snacks like Superberries 100 Calorie bags of Aroniaberry Gummy Chews.
 These chews deliver antioxidants in every bite and are made with Organic Aroniaberry Concentrate and are sweetened with wholesome organic sweeteners.
 Or if you are building a basket for an adult, include our 16 oz. bag of Aroniaberry Gummy Chews.

 You can purchase baskets that are premade that are filled with fun toys and activity books versus candy.

 Clementine oranges, apples or small bags of carrots make great additions to your Easter basket and emphasize healthy eating habits.

-Place candy from the Easter basket in jar or plastic bag.
+Place candy from the Easter basket in a jar or plastic bag.
 Use the candy as a reward for your children for eating all of their veggies or dinner, getting a good grade at school or picking up their toys.
 Or use some of the Easter Candy in your baking recipes.
 Get your kids involved in making cupcakes topped with Easter candy or brownies and cookies that use Easter candy instead of chocolate chips.